aspectran/aspectran.github.io/_pages/en/docs/architecture/activity-context-building.md

 1.  **`DefaultActivityContext` Creation**: The `createActivityContext()` method creates an instance of `com.aspectran.core.context.DefaultActivityContext`.

-2.  **Registry Injection**: `ActivityRuleAssistant` categorizes all the temporarily stored rules and creates final registry objects like `AspectRuleRegistry`, `BeanRuleRegistry`, and `TransletRuleRegistry`, which are then injected into `DefaultActivityContext`.
+2.  **Registry Injection**: `RuleParsingContext` categorizes all the temporarily stored rules and creates final registry objects like `AspectRuleRegistry`, `BeanRuleRegistry`, and `TransletRuleRegistry`, which are then injected into `DefaultActivityContext`.

 3.  **Validation**: The validity of the rules is checked to ensure that the context can operate correctly.
     *   **`BeanReferenceInspector`**: It tracks all relationships that reference other beans from `@Autowired` or configuration files and checks for errors such as referencing a non-existent bean or circular references.